Cassidy UNICODE Styler

 UNIRedux

-A collection of special Unicode characters and symbols.
+A collection of special Unicode characters and symbols, such as arrows, currency signs, and emojis.

 Example: